MRandl/verith/README.md

 to help certifying programs in OCaml.
 It can also be used as is for regular Coq programs.

-It has no dependencies except than the Coq standard library and does not rely any axiom other than those provided by Coq itself.
+It has no dependencies other than the Coq standard library and does not rely any axiom except for those provided by Coq itself.

 # License
 This library is licensed under the MIT License.